-The key to making housing more affordable lies in two factors: making sure everyone has a decent income, and providing enough affordable rentals for the people who need them.
+The key to making housing more affordable lies in two factors: making sure everyone has a decent income; and providing enough affordable rentals for the people who need them.

 It is clear that we must invest in affordable housing.
 The shortfall of affordable rentals in our region must be tackled.
 The sobering results of this Snapshot show that this investment is truly urgent.
-The Northern Territory Government must make good on its discussion papers and housing strategies to grow a community housing sector in the Territory.